Well, that day has finally arrived when it is now time to retire and focus on family issues, rather than pharmacy issues.

 Then on to a “gap year” where I worked casually at whatever became available.

-That included a short stint as a conductor on the Melbourne trams and short periods as a salaried pharmacist in places like Myers Henry Francis Pharmacy, also in Melbourne.
+That included a short stint as a conductor on the Melbourne trams and short periods as a salaried pharmacist in places like Myers Henry Francis Pharmacy, also in Melbourne where they now commonly use a pay stubs software.

 At around this time my father was appointed as training manager in charge of the Woolworths Manager Training division.